signalfx/signalfx-nodejs-tracing/docs/API.md

 SignalFx-Tracing provides out-of-the-box instrumentations for many popular frameworks and libraries by using a plugin system.
 By default all built-in plugins are enabled.
 This behavior can be changed by setting the `plugins` option to `false` in the [tracer settings](#tracer-settings).

-This method activates the provided span in a new scope available in the provided function.
-Any asynchronous context created from whithin that function will also have the same scope.

 ```javascript
 const tracer = require('signalfx-tracing').init({ plugins: false })